RodrigoSanJose/GHWs/README.md

    cd GHWs
    sage --python -m pip install .
 ```
-Depending on your Sage installation (e.g. on Arch Linux), Sage may use the system Python.
+Depending on your Sage installation (e.g., on Arch Linux), Sage may use the system Python.
 In that case, simply run
 ```bash
    cd GHWs
    pip install .